ErwinThompsonF/waypoint/README.md

 In the installation section, we added a step (Step 3) to create a new file named `.env` in the root directory of the project.
 We also provided instructions on adding the required environment variables (`API_HOST` and `MAP_API_KEY`) in the `.env` file.

 Make sure to replace `YOUR_API_HOST_VALUE` with the actual API host value and `YOUR_MAP_API_KEY_VALUE` with your Google Maps API key.

-Feel free to customize the rest of the README file as per your project's requirements.